jaredboice/daniel-san/README.md

                     flowDirection: POSITIVE || NEGATIVE || BOTH, // this property is only for GREATEST_VALUES || LEAST_VALUES
                     sortKey: DEFAULT || SUM || AVERAGE || MEDIANS || MODES || MIN || MAX || 'any property key', // optional: be aware that medians and modes will not always sort accurately since there could be more than 1 median/mode for each aggregate
                     sortDirection: ASCENDING || DESCENDING, // optional: defaults to ASCENDING
-                    selectionAmount: 5, // this property is only for GREATEST_VALUES || LEAST_VALUES
+                    selectionLimit: 5, // this property is only for GREATEST_VALUES || LEAST_VALUES
                     dateSets: ['2020-01-01', '2020-03-19', '2020-06-20', '2020-09-17'], // this property is required for DATE_SETS; this example will find aggregates between 2020-01-01 and 2020-03-19 and then between 2020-06-20 and 2020-09-17
                     modeMax: 3, // this property sets the limit for the amount of modes returned by MEDIANS_AND_MODES
-                    xPercent: 0.1, // sets the percentage difference allowed for mode matches, specifically.
+                    xPercentRange: 0.1, // sets the percentage difference allowed for mode matches, specifically.
 Defaults to 0 which is 0% difference (exact match); 0.1 indicates 10%
-                    // while xPercent defaults to 0, it is probably necessary to boost it to at least 0.01 or so as it might be common for you to otherwise get no mode matches at all
+                    // while xPercentRange defaults to 0, it is probably necessary to boost it to at least 0.01 or so as it might be common for you to otherwise get no mode matches at all
                     weekdayStart: SUNDAY, // this optional property allows you to adjust the starting weekday for WEEKLY aggregate types
                     cycleDateStart: '2020-09-17', // this optional property allows you to change the starting date for the DAY_CYCLES type
                     fiscalYearStart: '12-25' // this optional property allows you to change the starting date for the ANNUALLY type; the default value is the first of january